offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 The **Neutral Plane** field sets the plane in which the edge must be anchored (won't lift or sink).
 To set, click the button and select a face.
 In the example above, the neural plane is the top face.
 The 4 sides which have draft applied fan out toward the bottom because the top edges are locked in place.

 The **Pull Direction** field sets the direction in which the angle is applied.
-To set, click the button and select an edge (or something edge-like, like a datum line?).
+To set, click the button and select an edge (or something edge-like, like a datum line_FC?).

 ```{note}
 I think **Pull Direction** is the normal of the face by default.
 Here's what the source says: